textile recycling

 1. Using resources efficiently

-The long lifespan of textiles is key to waste prevention
+The key to waste prevention

 Resourcefulness